AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

 For instructions on creating and editing permissions levels, see [How to create and edit permission levels](https://docs.microsoft.com/en-us/sharepoint/how-to-create-and-edit-permission-levels) in the Microsoft documentation.

 ### Problem: As a Workfront user, I am unable to provision a new SharePoint instance.
-When I attempt to do I see an error.
+When I attempt to do I see an error. {#problem-as-a-workfront-user-i-am-unable-to-provision-a-new-sharepoint-instance-when-i-attempt-to-do-i-see-an-error}

 Solutions: